f3-factory/F3com-data/cursor/main.md

 **Define hooks to the `beforeinsert` and `afterinsert` events**

-The `beforeinsert` hook will be executed just before any INSERT statement.
+The `beforeinsert` hook will be executed just before any INSERT statement and is able to abort the event by returning `false`.

 The `afterinsert` hook will be executed right after any issued INSERT statement.